uark-cviu/quantumflake/README.md

 - one detector checkpoint
 - one classifier checkpoint

-QuantumFlake does **not** ship a `weights/` directory.
-Download the checkpoints you need from our Hugging Face collection and either place them in a local folder you create yourself or pass absolute paths with `--opts`.
+Download the checkpoints you need from our Hugging Face collection and either place them in a local folder named `weights/` or pass absolute paths with `--opts`.

 <details open>
 <summary>Major features</summary>